michalw100/michalw100/README.md

 <h1 align="center">Hi 👋, I'm Michal Walden</h1>
 💻 Hi there!
 I'm Michal, a passionate Full Stack Developer with a knack for turning ideas into functional and impactful applications.
-Whether it's crafting sleek front-end designs with React and TypeScript or building robust back-end systems with Node.js and MongoDB, I love exploring new technologies and solving challenges creatively.
+I love exploring new technologies and solving challenges creatively.

 🚀 Always eager to learn, I’m constantly expanding my skills and striving to deliver beyond expectations.
 When I’m not coding, you’ll find me diving into new frameworks, collaborating on open-source projects, or refining my designs in Figma.